American Airlines Deals and Credit Card Offers

 Citi® AAdvantage® Executive World Elite™ MasterCard®

-Much like Citi® / AAdvantage® Platinum Select® World Elite™ MasterCard®, with the Citi® AAdvantage® Executive World Elite™MasterCard® you’ll earn 1 mile for every dollar spent as well as access to the rest of the basic benefits.
-However, this card comes with an increased bonus offer of 50,000 miles after spending at least $5,000 on purchases within three months of opening your account.
+Much like Citi® / AAdvantage® Platinum Select® World Elite™ MasterCard®, with the Citi® AAdvantage® Executive World Elite™ MasterCard® you’ll earn 1 mile for every dollar spent as well as access to the rest of the basic benefits.
+However, this card comes with an increased bonus miles offer after spending at least $5,000 on purchases within three months of opening your account.

 Additional perks include Admiral Club membership, enhanced airport experience, and a credit for the Global Entry or TSA Precheck application fee.
-The Citi AAdvantage Executive card comes with a $450 annual fee.
+This card also comes with a higher annual fee than the Citi® / AAdvantage® Platinum Select® World Elite™ MasterCard®.

 AAdvantage® Aviator™ MasterCard®